400 Sefton Council jobs in the United Kingdom

 Qualifications:

-• Exceptional communication, interpersonal, and conflict resolution abilities.
+• Excellent communication, interpersonal, and leadership abilities.

 This advertiser has chosen not to accept applicants from your region.